 In accordance with the updated General Data Protection Regulations (GDPR) which came into effect 25 May 2018, this Privacy Notice sets out the ways in which your data is collected, stored and shared as it relates to Deborah Shaer’s private practice, as well as the use of her website.
 The information relates to both as specified below.

-Deborah Shaer Child & Adolescent therapeutic counsellor is a sole trader.
+Deborah Shaer, Child & Adolescent Psychotherapist and Counsellor is a sole trader.
 For data protection purposes Deborah is the ‘data controller’ of the personal data that you provide to her.

 As set out in Chapter 2 Article 5 GDPR legislation* the information below covers the key principles relating to the processing of personal data to which this therapy practice adheres to.